Halleyscomet0855/ISCS30.23-Project-Group-6-Application/README.md

 4. Uncomment the loadBalancerIP line.
 Paste the IP address there.
 5. Head to your django settings' file.
 Add your IP address to the allowed_hosts list.

-This is done in order to allow for the ip to access the django app.
-Without this, you will get an error as django will block any ip that is not in the allowed_hosts list from accessing the app.
+This is done in order to allow for the IP to access the django app.
+Without this, you will get an error as django will block any IP that is not in the allowed_hosts list from accessing the app.

 Alternatively, you can also skip reserving a static address.
-Deploy the service-lazapee file first (See [[# Deployment]]), then run 'kubectl get services'.
+Deploy the service-lazapee file first (See [# Deployment]), then run 'kubectl get services'.
 You may have to wait a little bit until the column called External IP is filled in with an IP.
 Copy-paste this IP to the allowed_hosts list.

-Now that that's done, run the following command:
+Now that that's done, run the following command to build the image:

 ```

-docker build -t {DockerhubUsername}/lazapee:0.1.
+docker build -t {DockerhubUsername}/lazapee:0.1 .
 ```

+This will build the docker image based off of the Dockerfile (which is an imperative list of commands that set up the image).
 Afterwards, push the image:

 ```

-docker push -t {DockerhubUsername}/lazapee:0.1.
+docker push -t {DockerhubUsername}/lazapee:0.1
 ```

-Finally, edit the lazapee manifest such that beside the container tag, it has your specific image.
+Finally, edit the lazapee-deployment manifest such that beside the container tag, it has your specific image.
 Currently it's using halleyscomet0855/lazapee:1.0, but you should change it to your own image.
 Kubernetes will be pulling this image from Dockerhub, so make sure this is changed!